mcogswell/mcogswell.github.com/why_cat/index.md

 `conv2` is a bit less straightforward to understand than `conv1`.
 It's hard to say what the neuron on the left seems to be looking for.
 Perhaps it's a black or white background with some sort of clutter from the other color.
-I don't see how such a pattern could contribute to recognition of ILSVRC object classes because I can't imagine it (whatever it is) appearing very often.
+I don't see inuitively how such a pattern could contribute to recognition of ILSVRC object classes because I can't imagine it (whatever it is) appearing very often.
 It's also hard to find a rule that directly relates it to image pixels, but none of this necessarily means the neuron is useless.
 Unit 69 is clearly looking for mostly horizontal lines that go up slightly to the left.
-It's nice that the unit is invariant to context (shower tiles, arm band, bowl), and I recognize that this sort of line might appear in a variety of objects, but I still have trouble relating it to object classes and I'm not sure how the fuzzy bits around the line in the gradient images relate to pixels.
+It's nice that the unit is invariant to context (shower tiles, arm band, bowl) and I recognize that this sort of line might appear in a variety of objects.
+Still, I'm not sure how the fuzzy bits around the line in the gradient images relate to pixels.
+The visualization is hard to connect to either input or output.

 <figure markdown="1">
 ![conv5 and conv4](imgs/conv4_conv5.png){:.center}